Has the Constitution Failed Us?

 As for those who would rather a private business handle government tasks and those who would prefer the government just handle everything, let me paraphrase some words from a good friend of mine.
 “Just as there is a need for checks and balances in government, there is a need for checks and balances in business.”
 There is little difference between centralized industry and centralized government anymore, and if you have not figured that out, you clearly do not understand the problem.
 They have merged and only pretend to fight for the camera.
 Putting all your eggs in one basket is NEVER a good idea.

-Let me also take a moment to address a quote by Lysander Spooner; a known anti-constitutionalist and member of the socialist First International (Woodcock, 2011).
-He said “But whether the Constitution really be one thing, or another, this much is certain – that it has either authorized such a government as we have had, or has been powerless to prevent it.
-In either case it is unfit to exist.”
+Let me also take a moment to address a quote by Lysander Spooner, a known anti-constitutionalist and member of the socialist First International (Woodcock, 2011).
+He said, “But whether the Constitution really be one thing, or another, this much is certain – that it has either authorized such a government as we have had, or has been powerless to prevent it.
+In either case it is unfit to exist.“

 For someone to be so against either vows or the Constitution only illustrates a fundamental ignorance of their purpose, or perhaps it exposes that person’s true agenda.
-The question is not whether a government can corrupt.
+The question is not whether a government can be corrupt.
 Humans have known that they WILL since the beginning.
 The question is not even whether or not a government or non-government can last.
 We know that they will not and cannot.
 The real question is how long can people remain happy and without injury between each peak or cycle?
 Unfortunately, all answers based on reason involve a mixture of the people, government, and business.

 I believe that this nation is about to fulfill a few cycles.
 We might want to start getting ready for it, and the only way we can really do that is to bring REAL ideas and solutions to the table.
 We cannot rely on wishes, fairy tales, or theory-based ideas known to rapidly collapse in practice.
 We need concrete solutions to deal with real-world problems.
-The sooner we start dealing with the reality of the situations we face, the sooner we can start addressing and correcting the real problems at hand.
+The sooner we start dealing with the reality of the situations we face, the sooner we can start addressing and correcting the real problems.

 Fun Fact: Benjamin Franklin was the oldest person to sign the Constitution.
 Because of his poor health, he needed help to sign it.
 As he did, tears streamed down his face.